srps/philoagents-course/INSTALL_AND_USAGE.md

 ## Module 5

+Only module 5 on evaluation and monitoring has its own instructions.

 First, to visualize the prompt traces, as seen in the screenshot below, visit [Opik](https://rebrand.ly/philoagents-opik-dashboard).

 ![Opik](static/opik_monitoring_example.png)

-To evaluate the agents, you can run the following command:
+To evaluate the agents, from the root `philoagents-course` directory, you can run the following command:
 ```bash
 make evaluate-agent
 ```